unexist/blog/_drafts/logging-vs-tracing.md

 Generally speaking, a **log** is some kind of output of an event that happened on an application on a specific system at a particular time.
-During the daily business logs can be pure informational, like when a user sends a request to your service, but when there is an application issue, they can deliver helpful bits of information for troubleshooting.
+And these logs can be pure informational, like when a user sends a request to your service, but can also turn the page and deliver helpful bits of information for troubleshooting during an outtake.

-One problem with log messages is the sheer amount of data that is generated every day, which makes it quite difficult to keep track of them and to find something specific.
+One problem with log messages is the sheer amount of data that is generated during daily business, which makes it quite difficult to keep track of them and to find something specific.
-To keep them manageable, they are grouped into different categories (called levels) like **Info**, **Warn** or **Error**, depending on their severity.
-Theses log levels can be used to filter data and to create monitoring alarms.
+To keep them manageable, they are grouped into different categories (called [levels][]) like **Info**, **Warn** or **Error** (depending on their severity) and can be used to filter data or to create monitoring alarms.

-Here is an example of a simple log message:
+Here is an example of a simple informational log message:

 ###### **Logging.java**:
 ```java